Helping Your Company Efficiency

 One division of this client’s group had opted to offer their drivers a cash alternative and this had become the norm for all new starters.The driving licences of these cash takers had not been inspected as it had been understood (wrongly) at the time of the move to cash alternatives that the company had no responsibility as it did not own the cars being driven.

-The Licence Bureau wrote to all the drivers and explained the Company responsibilities under s.87 (2) Road Traffic Act 1988 and obtained signed consent forms from all the drivers.
+The Licence Bureau wrote to all the drivers and explained the Company responsibilities under s.87 (2) Road Traffic Act 1988 and obtained signed declaration forms from all the drivers.

 They were set up as a separate cost centre at the client’s request and were clearly identified on the client’s webpage and all reports as cash takers.